8 Healthy Ninja Creami Recipes My Family Loves.

 Cholesterol: 35mg

-7. Lemon Ninja Creami Ice Cream
+Lemon healthy Ninja Creami Ice Cream in a coconut bowl with lemon wedges

 Ingredients